Self-assessment tax returns

 Most UK taxpayers have their taxes deducted automatically from their wages, pensions or savings, and so don't need to file a tax return.

-But around 11 million tax returns are due this year, from individuals or businesses who haven't had tax automatically deducted, or have earned extra untaxed income.
+But around 11 million tax returns were due this year, from individuals or businesses who haven't had tax automatically deducted, or have earned extra untaxed income.

-You'll need to submit a tax return if any of the following applied to you in the last tax year (6 April 2018 to 5 April 2019):
+You were required to submit a self-assessment tax return If any of the following applied to you in the last tax year (6 April 2018 to 5 April 2019):

 - Your income was more than £50,000, and you or your partner claimed child benefit.

 - You earned more than £2,500 from renting out property, or from other untaxed income such as tips or commission.

 - You earned more than £100,000 in taxable income.

 - You earned £10,000 or more before tax from savings, investments, shares or dividends.